-You may make a capital gain or loss in the year in which the TESOP Trustee ultimately disposes of these shares
+You may make a capital gain or loss in the year in which the TESOP Trustee ultimately disposes of these shares.

-The capital gain or loss when the Trustee sells your shares will be calculated by reference to the proceeds of the sale and the tax market value of shares when the loan is repaid by the Trustee.
+Based on legislation currently before Parliament (but not yet passed at the time of publication) the capital gain or loss when the Trustee sells your shares will be calculated by reference to (at your choice):

+- the proceeds of the sale and the tax market value of shares when the loan is repaid by the Trustee: or - the proceeds of the sale and \$7.40 (being the original cost of the shares).